nus-cs2103-AY2425S1/ip/docs/README.md

 ## Known issues

 1. **Command Overwriting**, If users attempt to add a task with the same description as an existing one, the app does not prevent duplicates.
 Users should manage their tasks accordingly.
-2. **GUI resizing**, User should not resize the screen windows, as this version has not supported this.

 --------------------------------------------------------------------------------------------------------------------
 ## Command Summary